 There's an innate responsibility as founders of bootcamps, academies, micro-schools, and other learning communities to know your role as an innovator of education.

-Write of Passage’s David Perrell has some additional insight on moving the live learning community forward.
+Write of Passage's founder David Perrell has some additional insight on moving the live learning community forward.
 Read them here.

 Alen Faljic is no exception.
 His hope for education moving forward is even less focused on the creator, and more on the community:

 “Right now it's me, teaching you.
 You are joining because of me.
-The more we mature as a community, the more it's going to move into, ‘Actually, I'm not joining this because of whoever this expert is.’
-The most successful companies in this place will build a model where you're teaching and learning from each other in the community, so it's not just on one person.
+The more we mature as a community, the more it's going to move into, ‘Actually, I'm not joining this because of whoever this expert is.'
+The most successful companies in the world in this place will build a model where you're teaching and learning from each other in the community, so it's not just on one person.
 The best way to learn is to teach, and so I think the future of learning is teaching.
 It's almost like reversing the model and teaching others how to teach.
 That's hopefully the future of d.MBA.”